firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-11-20-the-new-heart.md

 There was no sign of recognition.
 And why would there be?
 She'd always had dozens of suitors; why would she remember the shy, older girl who asked her out once, way back?

-"So," I said walking around my bench to give her the grand tour, my own heart jumping in my chest.
+"So," I said, walking around my bench to give her the grand tour, my own heart jumping in my chest.
 This was the closest I'd been to her since that time when she cupped my face with her hand and said I was cute, but she wasn't into women.
 "Do you know what you're looking for?"

 ----